X01XX/Unorthodox-Expert-System/README.md

 Simply pressing the Enter key and seeing what happens is all you need to do.

-The program is an expert of its own state, a series of bits.
+The program state is a series of bits.
 Various (canned) actions change the state and the program gets a progressively better understanding of what the actions do.
 The program seeks samples to improve its understanding.
+No human intervention is required.

 The goal is a better and better understanding of the effects of the actions, due to samples gathered by circumstance and intention.
 Then be able to plan, and execute, a series of actions to change the current state to a goal region.
 The command